 - Utilize technology: Use smartphone applications and adherence tools specially made to manage medication schedules and serve as reminders.

 Get in touch with our healthcare professionals, who can offer individualized assistance, information, and resources for problems with adherence.
+Contact Equality Health to get PrEP for HIV medication in Edmond.

 Addressing Different Side Effects of HIV Treatment